-Over the past years, there has been a shift of focus in BI - organisations are moving from historical reporting to forecasting and forward planning.
-Through these future-centric capabilities, BI can make organisations become more agile, allowing them to make strategic-level decisions that take advantage of future conditions.
+Over the past years, there has been a shift of focus in BI - organizations are moving from historical reporting to forecasting and forward planning.
+Through these future-centric capabilities, BI can make organizations become more agile, allowing them to make strategic-level decisions that take advantage of future conditions.

 What does this mean for you?

 Before you begin choosing tools, first determine your organisation’s objectives.
 Once you know what you are trying to achieve, you can identify the right approach to help you achieve it.